Medical Terminologies and Interoperability

 By using numbers to represent medical concepts, SNOMED CT provides a standard by which medical conditions and symptoms can be referred, eliminating the confusion that may result from the use of regional or colloquial terms.
 The numerical reference system also facilitates the exchange of clinical information among disparate health care providers and electronic medical records (EMR) systems.

-The terminology is comprised of concepts, terms and Relationships with the objective of precisely representing clinical information across the scope of health care.
-Content coverage is divided into hierarchies, which include:
+The terminology is comprised of concepts, terms and relationships with the objective of precisely representing clinical information across the scope of health care.
+Content coverage is divided into hierarchies.

 The SNOMED concept hierarchies include: Clinical finding, Procedure, Body structure, Organism, Substance, Pharmaceutical/biologic product, Specimen, Special concept, Linkage concept, Physical force, Event, Environment or geographical location, Social context, Situation with explicit context, Staging and scales, Physical object, Qualifier value and Record artifact.

-Here is a SNIOMED concept and two of its synonyms, along with their respective description IDs:
+Here is a SNOMED concept and two of its synonyms, along with their respective description IDs:

 Myocardial infarction (disorder): 22298006